The Power of a Loving Family: Understanding Family-Based Treatment

 No matter where it happens, eating disorder recovery is hard work, but undergoing treatment can be that much easier when surrounded by family members, friends, and the comfort of home.

 Helping a loved one recover from an eating disorder is no small feat.
 Many families find they need more support than weekly sessions with an FBT therapist in order to achieve full recovery.
-Equip builds on the foundation of FBT but provides the wrap-around support of a dedicated 5-person care team.
+Equip builds on the foundation of FBT by making treatment fully virtual and adding the wraparound support of a dedicated 5-person care team, which includes a mentorship component.

 In addition, because body image can be such a challenge for someone recovering from an eating disorder, Equip enhances traditional FBT by offering an evidence-based body image program for patients.
 Building body image resilience and body empowerment strengthens recovery and reduces the risk of relapse.

-With virtual treatment, patients and families have more time to focus on life outside of the eating disorder–because we know that lasting recovery comes from building a life worth living.
+With virtual treatment, patients and families have more time to focus on life outside of the eating disorder, because we know that lasting recovery comes from building a life worth living.
+If you'd like to learn more about how FBT could work for your family, schedule a consultation.